fluree/example-iam-mdm/docs/applying-smart-functions.md

 ## Rules & Roles

+A good starting place for learning about roles and rules in Fluree is the [official guide](https://docs.flur.ee/guides/identity/auth-records#user-and-auth-entities)

 Rules are another way you can apply a smart function to specific collections and/or predicates.
 The difference is that smart functions applied via a rule can be executed for transactions, queries, or both.
 In the demo schema, each rule grants explicit query or transaction access to a user with the built-in `true` smart function.
 Multiple smart functions can be associated with a rule, like in the `_rule` below:

 ```